Start9Labs/documentation/site/source/developer-docs/getting-started/environment-setup.rst

 SDK
 ---

-EmbassyOS provides a :ref:`software development kit <sdk>` embedded in its environment.
-You do not need a running instance of EmbassyOS to use this component, it can be installed on any computer platform.
+embassyOS provides a :ref:`software development kit <sdk>` embedded in its environment.
+You do not need a running instance of embassyOS to use this component, it can be installed on any computer platform.

 To install the SDK: